simbabque/talk-test-class-moose/test-class-moose.md

     my $bob = Person->new( name => 'Bob', age => '20' );
     is $bob->age, 20, 'Bob starts with the right age';
     $bob->birthday;
-    is $bob->age, 21, 'Bob is a year older after his birthday';
+    is $bob->age, 21, 'Bob is a year older after their birthday';
 }

 1;